lesleyrs/Client3/README.md

 Firefox "lag" is due to setTimeout being broken with wasm as using the firefox profiler increases fps.
 Asyncify is not the problem here I've had it happen in wasm without emscripten, https://github.com/lesleyrs/web-gbc?tab=readme-ov-file#limitations

 The "fix" is to use `emscripten_set_main_loop_arg` with 0 fps which calls requestAnimationFrame instead.
 The function to be called should be the contents of the while loop in gameshell_run (delete the while loop itself) which will get you full FPS.
 If it still lags close devtools and refresh page.
 Downsides are that if the tab goes inactive it will speed up when returning, it doesn't seem fixable the same way as in Client2 since they still use setTimeout.
 Also Firefox won't have the benefit of the websocket never timing out anymore.

+emscripten wasm has speedup bug in lowmem if the tab was unfocused due to no audio playing.
+Could be fixed but would make the code ugly and most people want highmem on web.

 dnslookup on web just shows your public ip instead of dns, this is expected and the same applies to Client2.
 If dnslookup fails to resolve and welcome screen lags you can set `hide_dns = 1` in config.ini to skip it.